So I just got back from a business trip to Miami, and I am completely exhausted. I did however want to update you on a a few things real quick.

 Generators are "listeners" to the devices.
 Once the server sees a microphone, it will automatically listen in.
 A standard text-to-speech command generator is included in the "basic" system.
 The tts (text-to-speech) command generator listens in on all microphones, and then can spawn apps.

 Apps register themselves with "meta tags".
 Much like a search engine, generators push a search to a dispatcher, which in-turn tries to find the correct app to run.
-Once an application has control, it can either rely on simple built-in functions like "talk ____", or "listen" or
+Once an application has control, it can either rely on simple built-in functions like "talk ____", or "listen" or it, the application, can call devices directly.
+The system is so elegant that it knows the location of devices, meaning that, a "talk" command will only make the computer talk in the same room as the person who issued the initial conversation.

 Take note that this system is not only voice-recognition capable, but gesture recognition technology will also be integrated in the "basic" system.